George Michael's death due to natural causes

-British pop star George Michael died of natural causes, a senior coroner ruled at an inquest on Tuesday (07Mar17).
+British pop star {George Michael} died of natural causes, a senior coroner has confirmed.

 The Careless Whisper singer was found dead at his home in Oxfordshire, England on Christmas Day (25Dec16) by his boyfriend Fadi Fawaz.
 He was 53 years old.

-Oxfordshire's senior coroner Darren Salter, ruled that Michael's death was caused by heart disease, specifically dilated cardiomyopathy and myocarditis, as well as fatty liver.
+Oxfordshire's senior coroner Darren Salter, revealed that Michael's death was caused by heart disease, specifically dilated cardiomyopathy and myocarditis, as well as fatty liver.

 "Inquiries into the death of George Michael have been concluded and the final post-mortem report received," Salter said in a statement to the BBC.
 "As there is a confirmed natural cause of death, being dilated cardiomyopathy with myocarditis and fatty liver, the investigation is being discontinued and there is no need for an inquest or any further enquiries."